 BEST OF SHOW* - $5,000 Cash Prize

-All films accepted into the juried Narrative Feature and Documentary Feature competitions are eligible for this award.
+All films accepted into the juried Narrative Feature, Documentary Feature, Outdoor/Environmental Feature, and Indigenous Feature competitions are eligible for this award.

 BEST NARRATIVE FEATURE* - $1,000 Cash Prize